statphysandml/ODEVisualization/README.md

-ODEVisualisation
+ODEVisualization
 ================

-ODEVisualisation is a C++/Thrust/Cuda library that has a focus on fast evaluation of high-dimensional sets of ordinary differential equations on a GPU.
+ODEVisualization is a C++/Thrust/Cuda library that has a focus on fast evaluation of high-dimensional sets of ordinary differential equations on a GPU.

 The library can be used to: